Redwars22/lynx/README.md

 ![logo](https://github.com/Redwars22/lynx/blob/main/LYNX%20LOGO.png?raw=true)

 Lynx is an experimental project created by AndrewNation for a programming language that can be transpilled to JavaScript.
-The goal is to create an alternative language to JavaScript, easier to learn for newbies and people who already know and use JS everyday.
-In the future, a Lynx to C++ transpiller will be written.
+The goal is to create an alternative language to JavaScript, easier to learn for newbies and people who already know and use JS every day.
+In the future, a Lynx to C++ transpiler will be written.

 Goals:
 - Easier to learn for JS users